ub-math/exam_guides/docs/instructor.md

 <div class="alert alert-dismissible alert-info">
 <h5>Important:</h5>
 <p>
-Do not place the links to the exam server (exams.math.buffalo.edu and  exams.math.buffalo.edu/zoom) on UBLearns.
+Do not place the links to the exam server (<a href="https://exams.math.buffalo.edu" target="_blank">exams.math.buffalo.edu</a>
+and <a href="https://exams.math.buffalo.edu/zoom" target="_blank">exams.math.buffalo.edu/zoom</a>) on UBLearns.
 For some reason UBLearns blocks these links and students may not be able to acess the exam using them.
 Send the links to students by email ahead of the exam.
-If you are using a non-UBLearns course website, it should work fine too.
+If you are using a non-UBLearns course website, posting links there should work fine.
 </p>
 </div>